 5. With each right movement, move your hands lower, keeping your palms together and fingers pointing up.
 When your arms reach your chest, turn your fingers toward the ground and continue the movement.

-7. Continue the movements, now rising with each right movement until you reach the standing position.
+6. When your arms reach your knees, you should be squatting.7.
+Continue the movements, now rising with each right movement until you reach the standing position.
 When your arms reach your chest, switch the direction of your fingers so that they’re pointing up again.

 Throughout this exercise, your hands should produce an S-shaped movement and your body should do a rhythmic belly dance.
 Remember to inhale on the rightward movement and exhale to the left.
 Only do this exercise on an empty stomach.
 Begin slowly and increase speed, warming up the whole body, but not to the point of perspiration.